-- 1 18CBS101 Engineering Chemistry - 2 18CBS203 Mechanics and Properties of Solids
+- 18CBS101 Engineering Chemistry 1 - 2 18CBS203 Mechanics and Properties of Solids

-- \ To learn the applications and testing procedures of materials used for construction. - \ To study the construction practices of different types of structural elements. - \ To understand the various types of doors, windows, plastering and paintings.
+- To learn the applications and testing procedures of materials used for construction. - To study the construction practices of different types of structural elements. - To know the various types of doors, windows, plastering and paintings.

-UNIT - I: SUB STRUCTURE CONSTRUCTION
+UNIT -I: SUB STRUCTURE CONSTRUCTION